-Your meal plan should include 25 to 38 g of fiber per day to maintain the health of your digestive system.
-The fiber in your diet also serves to help lower the amount of cholesterol in your blood, control the levels of your blood sugar and may help prevent colorectal cancer.
+Your meal plan should include 25 to 38 grams of fiber per day to maintain the health of your digestive system.
+The fiber in your diet also helps lower the amount of cholesterol in your blood, control the levels of your blood sugar and may help prevent colorectal cancer.

-The jewel yam contains zero g of fat, making it a good choice if you follow a low-fat diet.
+The jewel yam contains zero grams of fat, making it a good choice if you follow a low-fat diet.
 The majority of the calories in this sweet potato come from carbohydrates, a macronutrient your body primarily uses for energy.
-A medium-sized jewel yam contains 23 grams of carbohydrates.
+A 130 gram-sized jewel yam contains 23 grams of carbohydrates.

 Vitamins and Minerals

 Vitamin A influences both regular vision and night vision.
 It also plays a role in maintaining healthy skin and teeth.
-Jewel yams also serve as a rich source of vitamin C. One serving of yams contains 30 percent of the vitamin C you need each day, as well as 2 percent of the iron and calcium your body requires daily.
+Jewel yams also serve as a rich source of vitamin C. One serving of jewel yams contains 52 percent of the vitamin C you need each day, as well as eight percent of the iron and calcium your body requires daily.

 The free LIVESTRONG MyPlate calorie tracker app for iPhone and Android has helped millions of people lose weight the healthy way — by getting support from an active community as they track their eating and exercise.
 Consistently a top-rated app, MyPlate offers the latest technology in an easy-to-use tool that includes millions of foods and recipes, 5-minute in-app workouts and a robust support community.